nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Add a new tutorial class
 2. Delete an existing tutorial class
 3. List all existing tutorial class
-4. Find all tutorial classes containing a keyword in their classcodes (Coming Soon)
+4. Find all tutorial classes containing a keyword in their classcodes
-5. View Class Details (Coming Soon)
+5. View Class Details

 #### Current Implementation